mozilla/mig/README.md

 **MIG can help!**

-MIG can search across all systems for the signature of the vulnerable PHP app (the md5 of a file, a regex, or simply a filename) via the `file` module.
-IOCs can also be investigated using MIG, including:
+MIG searches across all systems for the signature of the vulnerable PHP app (the md5 of a file, a regex, or simply a filename) via the `file` module.
+MIG also investigates IOCs, including:

 * specific log entries
 * backdoor files with md5 and sha 1/2/3 hashes
 * IP addresses from botnets
 * byte strings in processes memories

-With just a few simple commands, MIG users investigate thousands of remote systems to identify risk.
+MIG users investigate thousands of remote systems with just a few commands.

 ![MIG command line demo](doc/.files/mig-cmd-demo.gif)